 - Open syllables E and O: he, me, be, we; go, no, so

-Each unit will build on and spiral-review the skills from previous units.
+Each unit builds on and spiral-review the skills from previous units.

 How can I get the Phonics and Fluency Lessons?